ghc-proposals/ghc-proposals/proposals/0631-main-return-types.rst

 Backward Compatibility
 ----------------------
-This will be backwards-incompatible in the next language edition in the (likely quite rare) case of an unusual ``main`` type (resulting in a new compilation failure) or in the (almost certainly non-existent) case of ``main :: IO ExitCode`` (resulting in the exit code actually matching the yielded value).
-In that latter case, this is almost certainly the desired behavior anyway.
+This proposal is fully backwards compatible.
+Turning on the extension may lead to currently-compiling programs being rejected, and theoretically would change the meaning of any program with ``main :: IO ExitCode`` (though it seems very unlikely that any real world programs do this today).

 Alternatives
 ------------